| Center for Policy Innovation Lecture on United States Government

 In my reading of the public mood, you also have an eager audience.
 More and more Americans hunger for the wisdom of the Founders, are reading their biographies, and seek to understand their tightly reasoned arguments for the adoption of our Constitution.
 They are also becoming aware that there is something deeply wrong with the way in which they are being governed and that this process deviates from the intentions of the Founders.
 They correctly sense that modern government is ever more distant and disconnected from them.
 They are right.

 President Obama, like President Woodrow Wilson, is a real “Progressive,” but what does that mean?
 In his recent speech at Osawatomie, Kansas, he recalled President Theodore Roosevelt’s “New Nationalism.”
-A genuine Progressive, TR favored the imposition of inheritance taxes and the income tax and became the standard bearer of the Progressive Party in 1912.
+A genuine Progressive, TR favored the imposition of inheritance taxes and wealth redistribution and became the standard bearer of the Progressive Party in 1912.

 Reflecting that tradition, President Obama and his ideological allies are also vigorous champions of aggressive executive power.
 Commenting on President Obama’s governance, New York Times columnist David Brooks predicts, “When historians look back on this period, they will see it as another progressive era….
 It’s a progressive era based on faith in government experts and their ability to use social science analysis to manage complex systems.”